View all faculty biographies

-Katharine Luther, RN, MPM, is Director of Quality at the UTHealth McGovern Medical School, Houston, TX.
-Prior to that she was Vice President, Institute for Healthcare Improvement (IHI), responsible for furthering IHI's work assisting healthcare leaders achieve bold aims and developing strategic partnerships that leverage innovation, pilot testing, implementation, and continuous learning across the organization.
+Katharine Luther, RN, MPM, Vice President (retired), IHI, now serves as IHI Faculty.
+Ms. Luther was responsible for furthering IHI's work assisting health care leaders achieve bold aims and developing strategic partnerships that leverage innovation, pilot testing, implementation, and continuous learning across organizations.
 Previously, she served as Executive Director at IHI, designing new programs to impact cost and health care quality.
-Ms. Luther has more than 30 years of experience in clinical and process improvement, large-scale change projects, program development, rapid cycle change, developing and managing a portfolio of projects, and working with all levels of health care staff and leaders.
+When she retired, Ms. Luther also served as the Director of Quality at the UTHealth McGovern Medical School, Houston, TX.
+Ms. Luther has more than 30 years of experience in clinical and process improvement, large-scale change projects, program development, rapid-cycle change, developing and managing a portfolio of projects, and working with all levels of health care staff and leaders.
 Her clinical experience includes critical care, emergency room, trauma, and psychiatry.
-She has held quality and safety leadership positions at the University of Pittsburgh Medical Center, MD Anderson Cancer Center, and Memorial Hermann Hospital, Texas Medical Center.
+She has held quality and safety leadership positions at the University of Pittsburgh Medical Center, MD Anderson Cancer Center, and Memorial Hermann Hospital Texas Medical Center.
 She is certified in Lean and is a Six Sigma Master Black Belt.

 Lloyd P. Provost, Statistician and Senior Improvement Advisor at Associates in Process Improvement, helps individuals and organizations learn the science of improvement in order to improve their processes and systems.
 Mr. Provost's experience is in applications of statistical process control and in designing research and quality improvement studies.
 For the past 16 years, he has worked as an IHI Senior Fellow as an improvement advisor.
 He also serves on the IHI faculty for the Improvement Advisor Development Program, provides improvement advisor support for IHI's developing countries programs, and coordinates the development and work of other improvement advisors that support IHI.
 He provides support for the QI curriculum for the IHI Open School.
 Mr. Provost co-authored the books Quality Improvement Through Planned Experimentation, The Improvement Guide, and The Health Care Data Guide.

-Patricia Rutherford, RN, MS, Vice President, Institute for Healthcare Improvement (IHI), is responsible for developing and testing innovations and new models of care in innovations in patient- and family-centered care; improving access to the right care, in the right place, at the right time; Transforming Care at the Bedside; optimizing care coordination and transitions in care; and clinical office practice redesign (in primary care and specialty practices).
-She was Project Director for the Transforming Care at the Bedside initiative, funded by the Robert Wood Johnson Foundation, and she served as Co-Investigator for the STate Action on Avoidable Rehospitalizations (STAAR) initiative, funded by the Commonwealth Fund.
+Patricia Rutherford, RN, MS, Vice President (retired), IHI, Faculty (IHI) has expertise in developing and testing innovations and new models of care for patient- and family-centered care; hospital-wide patient flow (right care, right place, right time); Transforming Care at the Bedside (TCAB); and optimizing care coordination and transitions in care.
+She was Project Director for the Transforming Care at the Bedside initiative, funded by the Robert Wood Johnson Foundation; served as Co-Investigator for the State Action on Avoidable Rehospitalizations (STAAR) initiative, funded by the Commonwealth Fund; and was the Innovation and Content Lead for developing IHI’s framework for Achieving Hospital-wide Patient Flow and related system-wide improvement efforts.
 Her skills include knowledge of process improvement, innovation, and idealized design; coaching clinicians, staff, and senior leaders in organizations on process improvement; and management of all aspects of large-scale performance improvement initiatives.

 Disclaimer: Consistent with the IHI’s policy, faculty for this program are expected to disclose at the beginning of their presentation(s) any economic or other personal interests that create, or may be perceived as creating, a conflict related to the material discussed.
 The intent of this disclosure is not to prevent a speaker with a significant financial or other relationship from making a presentation, but rather to provide listeners with information on which they can make their own judgments.